 (c) In addition, an EOPS director hired after October 24, 1987, shall have completed a minimum of six units of college-level course work predominantly relating to ethnic minorities or persons handicapped by educational, language, or social disadvantages.

+Guidance

+The Chancellor’s Office is waiving this requirement.
+Colleges/districts should determine the most qualified applicant and may use the above as a guide.
+The Chancellor’s Office suggests that colleges work with their local Academic Senates and document the hiring justification.

-56264.
+§ 56264.
 Counselor Qualifications.

 (a) EOPS "Counselors" are those persons designated by the community college to serve as certificated counselors in the EOPS program and must possess the Community College Counselor Credential required by Education Code Section 87274, or possess a master's degree in counseling, rehabilitation counseling, clinical psychology, counseling psychology, guidance counseling, educational counseling, social work, or career development, or the equivalent, and (b) In addition, EOPS counselors hired after October 24, 1987, shall:

 (1) Have completed a minimum of nine semester units of college course work predominantly relating to ethnic minorities or persons handicapped by language, social or economic disadvantages or, (2) Have completed six semester units or the equivalent of a college-level counseling practicum or counseling field work courses in a community college EOPS program, or in a program dealing predominantly with ethnic minorities or persons handicapped by language, social or economic disadvantages and, (c) In addition, an EOPS counselor hired after October 24, 1987, shall have two years of occupational experience in work relating to ethnic minorities or persons handicapped by language, social or economic disadvantages.

+Guidance

+The Chancellor’s Office is waiving this requirement.
+Colleges/districts should determine the most qualified applicant and may use the above as a guide.
+The Chancellor’s Office suggests that colleges work with their local Academic Senates and document the hiring justification.

 Article 6.
 Plans and Priorities

-56270.
+§ 56270.
 Contract Plan.

 (a) Districts wishing to participate in EOPS shall submit for approval by the Chancellor a plan which conforms to the provisions of this Chapter for each college within the district which intends to conduct an EOPS program.
 A college plan approved by the Chancellor shall constitute a contract between the district which operates the college and the Chancellor.
 Changes to the program plan may be made only with the prior written approval of the Chancellor. (b) The Chancellor will notify in writing those districts which submit plans before the deadline set pursuant to Section 56274 of this part within ninety (90) days of that deadline whether the district's plan is complete and whether the plan is approved or disapproved.
 If the plan is disapproved, the Chancellor will notify the district how the plan is deficient.
 If the plan is disapproved, the district may resubmit the plan and the Chancellor will approve or disapprove the resubmitted plan within ninety (90) days of its receipt. (c) The Chancellor's median, minimum and maximum times for approving district plans for EOPS, from the receipt of the initial plan to final approval of the plan, for fiscal years 1984-85 and 1985-86 are 245 days, 43 days and 610 days respectively.
 These times may include repeated resubmissions of plans by some community college districts.
 The estimated time lapse from initial receipt to the first action of approval or disapproval is estimated to be 87 days.

-56272.
+§ 56272.
 Outline.

 Each plan shall address the following: